dotnet/coreclr/Documentation/workflow/UsingYourBuild.md

 ## Using CoreRun to run your .NET Core Application

 If you don't like the idea of copying files manually you can follow [this instructions](UsingDotNetCli.md) to use dotnet cli to do this for you.
-However the described here are the simplest and most commonly used by core clr developers.
+However the steps described here are the simplest and most commonly used by CoreCLR developers for ad-hoc testing.

 ## Using CoreRun to run your .NET Core Application